PLEASE NOTE: THIS POLICY WAS UPDATED OCTOBER 2019

-Mundipharma Pty Limited (“Mundipharma”) respects and upholds your rights to privacy protection under the Privacy Act 1988 (Cth) and the Privacy Regulations 2013 (Cth), as amended from time to time.
-We are required to comply with the privacy principles that regulate the handling of personal information which are the Australian Privacy Principles (“APPs”).
+Mundipharma Pty Limited (“Mundipharma”) respects and upholds your rights to privacy protection under the Privacy Act 1988 (Cth), as amended from time to time and the Australian Privacy Principles (“APPs”) (together “the Act”).

 - Maintaining a record of enquiries (including medical enquiries), complaints and adverse event reports relating to Mundipharma’s products.